One of the best ways to raise brand awareness and get clients for your service-based business is through Facebook ads.

-It’s also easier for your audience to search and find your business page using your name if it aligns with what they expect.
+It’s also easier for your audience to search and find your business page using your name if it aligns with their expectations.

-Contact Information – Make sure that your contact information is up-to-date and your business is verified with Facebook.
+Contact Information – Make sure your contact information is up-to-date, and your business is verified with Facebook.
 The verification process is simple but crucial to establish trust with users.

-Keep your page content fresh – This is an easy tip to follow that many business owners neglect.
+Keep your page content fresh – This is an easy tip many business owners neglect.

-Make sure that you update your business page with a couple of new posts per week.
+Make sure you update your business page with a couple of new weekly posts.
 You don’t want your page to look like a deserted island.

 2. Refine Your Target Market

 The next tip for you is extremely important.
-To increase your chances of running successful Facebook campaigns, you need to define your target market.
+You need to define your target market to increase your chances of running successful Facebook campaigns.

-Analyze the profile of your existing customers – Look at your existing customer base and try to identify any patterns and common characteristics.
+Analyze the profile of your existing customers – Look at your existing customer base and identify patterns and common characteristics.

 Analyze the profile of your website visitors – Another valuable source of information is your website and social media analytics.